SAP/cloud-security-services-integration-library/token-client/README.md

 > Note: By default `Environments` auto-detects the environment: Cloud Foundry or Kubernetes.

 #### Instantiate a custom one
-If you need to fetch a token using the uaa service configuration of your job scheduler, you can't use the config load from service binding.
+If you need to fetch a token using the uaa service configuration of your job scheduler, you can't use the config loaded from service binding.
 In that case you may leverage ``OAuth2ServiceConfigurationBuilder`` provided with ``env`` client library.

 ```java
 OAuth2ServiceConfigurationBuilder builder = OAuth2ServiceConfigurationBuilder.forService(Service.XSUAA);